Meningococcal Disease

 - 11–19% of survivors suffer serious sequelae, including deafness, neurologic deficits, or limb loss.

-- Disease is seasonal and peaks in December/January.
+- Disease is seasonal, peaks in December/January.

 - Atypical clinical presentations include abdominal symptoms, septic arthritis, and bacteremic pneumonia.